undrscor/Grapple-Arena/README.md

 Who created it: John Smith

+Demo Character Asset
+File name: Anim_Robot_Walk1_v1.1_spritesheet.png, Anim_Robot_Jump1_v1.1_spritesheet.png
+What is it: a spritesheet (that was used before the main spritesheet was made) for a robot that includes their jumping and walking animations.
+Where it comes from:
+Who created it:

 Character Asset
 File name: man_grapple.png, man_jump_spritesheet.png, man_walk_spritesheet (1).png
 What is it: a spritesheet for the main character that includes jumping, walking, and grappling animation